Last updated: 08/20/2026 14:20:29

 - Medications that are under investigation for the treatment of IPF including inhaled treprostinil and Phosphodiesterase-4 (PDE-4) inhibitors.
 Symptomatic cough therapies are allowed.

-- Current use of systemic strong and moderate inducers or inhibitors of Cytochrome P450 3A4 (CYP3A4) (see prohibited medication section for further information) that cannot be safely discontinued or switched to an alternative agent at least 14 days before randomization.
+- Current use of systemic strong and moderate inducers or inhibitors of Cytochrome P450 3A4 (CYP3A4) that cannot be safely discontinued or switched to an alternative agent at least 14 days before randomization.

 - Current use of systemic CYP3A4 substrates that have a narrow therapeutic index that cannot be safely discontinued or switched to an alternative agent at least 14 days before randomization.